 “If that’s what it takes.”

-“I know you’re just trying to help,” Jason said, “but I really don’t think that Randy is at that point yet.”
+Jason considered Christine’s worries and wondered if she was right.
+“I know you’re just trying to help,” he said, “but I really don’t think that Randy is at that point yet.”

 “I just don’t want to see him get to a point where it’s too late,” Christine warned.

 “But is worrying really going to help?
 What can I do about it anyway?”